2231-DSCI-644-01-Org/Assignment5/README.md

 3. **Pagination Handling:** Handle pagination using GraphQL cursors to fetch additional data.
 Make use of the cursors GitHub provides to fetch all the data.
 The parser should obtain the next cursor from the current scrapped data and pass it to the scraper to fetch the next page of data.

 4. **Data Preparation:** Prepare the parsed data for insertion into the database.
+Lot of time you don't need all the data that you have scrapped.
+You can use the parsed data to create a dictionary with only the required data and pass it to the loader.
+Also make sure to handle the data types of the data that you are passing to the loader.

 ## Task 4: Loader Module 🛠️